Adaptive Submodular Ranking and Routing: Applications

-\paragraph{Equivalence Class Determination} We are given an unknown hypothesis in a set of $m$ hypotheses and a partition $Q$ of $[m]$.
-Let $Q(i)$ be the subset in the partition that contains $i$.
-We are allowed to perform a set of tests, and we know that each partition is uniquely identified based on the results of all tests.
-Our goal is to minimize the expected cost of tests until we recognize the {\em part} containing the true hypothesis.
-We can model this as an \ar instance with
+This is an extension of ODT that was introduced to model noise in Bayesian active learning by \cite{GKR10}.
+As in ODT, there are $m$ hypotheses with a probability distribution $\{p_i\}_{i=1}^m$ and binary tests where each test $e$ has a positive outcome for hypotheses in $Y_e$.
+We are additionally given a partition $Q$ of $[m]$.
+For each $i\in [m]$, let $Q(i)$ be the subset in the partition that contains $i$.
+The goal now is to minimize the expected cost of tests until we recognize the \emph{part} of $Q$ containing the realized hypothesis $i^*$.

+We can model this as an \ar instance with tests as elements and hypotheses as scenarios.
+The feedback functions are the same as in ODT.
+The submodular functions are:

-Where $A^c$ denotes the complement of set $A$.
-The $T_e(i)$ are as defined above for optimal decision tree.
+Above, $T_e(i)$ are as defined above for ODT and $A^c$ denotes the complement of any set $A\sse [m]$.
 Note that $f_i$s are monotone submodular with values between 0 and 1.
 Furthermore, $f_i(S) = 1$ means that $Q(i)^c\subseteq \cup_{e\in S}T_e(i)$, which means that the set of compatible hypotheses based on the tests $S$ is a subset of $Q(i)$.
+The algorithm's stopping criterion here is the first point when the set of compatible hypotheses is a subset of \emph{any} $Q(i)$, which coincides with the point where $f_{i^*}$ gets covered.
 Again, Theorem~\ref{thm:apx} implies an $\mathcal{O}(\log{m})$-approximation algorithm.
-This is equal to the best previous result~\cite{CLS14}, but again our algorithm is much simpler.
+This matches the best previous result of \cite{CLS14}, and again our algorithm is much simpler.